skymethod/spc/README.md

 This document describes a simple, standard mechanism that any podcast app can use to securely provide these client-side metrics back to each podcaster.

+> [!IMPORTANT]
-> Importantly, these are _aggregate_ metrics at the show/episode level, _not_ at the listener level.
+> These are _aggregate_ metrics at the show/episode level, _not_ at the listener level.
 This is not a new [RAD](https://www.npr.org/sections/npr-extra/2018/12/11/675250553/remote-audio-data-is-here), no listener IP address or proxies, just sums.
-In most cases, implementation may not prompt a change to app's published policies at all, since this is aggregate information that is likely already being collected.
+In most cases, implementation may not prompt a change to an app's published policies at all, since this is aggregate information that is likely already being collected.

 It's called **Standard Podcast Consumption**, or **spc**